starius/ScPrime/modules/renter/README.md

  - [pubfilefanoutfetch.go](./pubfilefanoutfetch.go)

-The pubfile system contains methods for encoding, decoding, uploading, and downloading skyfiles using Publinks, and is one of the foundations underpinning Pubaccess.
+The pubfile system contains methods for encoding, decoding, uploading, and downloading pubfiles using Publinks, and is one of the foundations underpinning Pubaccess.

 The pubfile format is a custom format which prepends metadata to a file such